ITS-HCD/nysds-vanilla/readme.md

 # NYSDS Vanilla Demo

-Run from live-server in VS Code
+Run from a live-server in VS Code